Capital punishment in Iran: Controversies

-Furthermore, the acceleration of this specific use of the death penalty proves it to be a dictatorship that is the most uncompromising and extreme element, all under the leadership of supreme leader Ali Khamenei.
-Ali Khamenei is an Iranian cleric and politician who previously served as president of Iran from 1981 to 1989.
-This shows the level of power in his voice and actions.
-Originally, the protests sparked opposition to force the veiling of women in general to the death in custody of 22- year-old Mahsa Amini.
-Khamenei holds power as he can sway over pragmatic voices.
-It saddens the world as more individuals are being executed for having a voice and fighting injustice.
-A dozen others have been suspected and sentenced to this death penalty, and other activists are being warned to be careful.
+Furthermore, the acceleration of this specific use of the death penalty proves it to have most uncompromising and extreme element, all under the leadership of supreme leader Ali Khamenei.
+Originally, the protests sparked opposition to force the veiling of women in response to the death in custody of 22-year-old Mahsa Amini.
+A dozen others have been suspected and sentenced to death, and other activists are being warned to be careful.
 Certain situations, such as closed-door hearings, are an aspect of this as well.
-Another young male of the age of 23-years-old Mahan Sedarat faces execution after the judiciary confirmed his sentence.
-Through social media, others were raising awareness and attempting to revote his sentence and save his life.
-The young man was transferred to Rajaei Shahr prison in the city of Karaj, which is in the west of the capital of Tehran, which ended up being the place where his tragic execution occurred for being a human rights activist.
-It is known that at least 488 people have officially been killed during the protest in Iran for standing up for what they believe in.
+Another young male, 23-year-old Mahan Sedarat, faces execution after the judiciary confirmed his sentence.
+Through social media, others were raising awareness and attempting to revoke his sentence and save his life.
+The young man was transferred to Rajaei Shahr prison in the city of Karaj, which ended up being the place where his execution occurred.
+It is known that at least 488 people have officially been killed during protests in Iran for standing up for what they believe in.
 From a bigger perspective, another 18,200 have likely been detained by officials in Iran.